Evading Shabiha death squads and other methods of trying not to die.

 The shelling had been going on all night, and we were told there were many wounded.
 It was this we had come to report on, but with the backdrop being what it was and with the chance of being caught ever growing, we finally decided to pull out.

 Stories from inside the city told of indiscriminate shelling and tank fire.
-Of torture, and prison cells 15ft by 20ft crammed with 60 people, from teenagers to old men.
-Of makeshift hospitals, treating the wounded in living rooms, because government hospitals simply let civilians die, and those doctors that help rebels are killed.
+Of torture, and prison cells 15-foot-by-20-foot crammed with 60 people, from teenagers to old men.
+Of makeshift hospitals, where the wounded were treated in living rooms because government hospitals simply let civilians die, and those doctors that helped rebels were killed.
 We were also told that the siege had strangled the medicine and food supplies and that nobody was being let out.

-Through all my work I’ve never felt convinced I was going to die, and I wish I could explain what it was like.
-But images of home didn’t go through my mind, nor did I cry or panic, simply because I wasn’t capable of it.
+Through all my work until this point I'd never felt convinced I was going to die, and I wish I could explain what it was like.
+But images of home didn’t go through my mind, nor did I cry, or panic, simply because I wasn’t capable of it.
 Instead there was an emptiness, and a pounding in my head and in my heart.
 Next to me, Rick’s breathing had sped up to that of a panting dog, while our fixer shot his hands in the air and waved them to an invisible gunman on his right.
 To this day, we’re still not sure what he was doing.

-As our FSA minders screamed back at them, trying to talk us out of it, incredibly it emerged that this was another FSA group – not the enemy.
+As our FSA minders screamed back at them, incredibly it emerged that this was another FSA group–not the enemy.
 It turned out that Shabiha were approaching just a mile behind us, and these men were waiting to attack them.
 We just happened to find ourselves caught between two advancing armies.

 Continued on the next page.

 Just as we believed we were safe, gunfire erupted again as the Turks opened fire with shotguns.
 Pellets hit the buildings around us and we took off.
-Rick and I lost the other two and lay hugging each other under some stairs in a farmer's outbuilding.
-Sweat was pouring from under our body armour, and at one point I actually remember catching a drop as it fell.
+Rick and I lost the other two men with us and lay hugging each other under some stairs in a farmer's outbuilding.
+Sweat was pouring from under our body armor, and at one point I actually remember catching a drop as it fell.

 We crouched there and listened as they searched.
 We heard them cocking their guns and getting closer.
-When we finally had a minute, we fled leaping over walls, houses (Rick brought one down) and finally further into Turkey.
-When we got safe, we turned on our phones to discover the others had been caught and so, we handed ourselves in.
-Had we not, our fixer – who was Syrian – would have been sent to the refugee camps.
+When we finally had a minute, we fled, leaping over walls, past houses (Rick brought one down), and finally further into Turkey.
+When we got safe, we turned on our phones to discover the others had been caught, and so we handed ourselves in.
+Had we not, our fixer—who was Syrian—would have been sent to the refugee camps.
 So we vouched for him.

-We spent the night in jail and were deported immmediately after – but this was absolutely secondary to all that had happened over the past four days, and to the plight of the millions of Syrians who don’t have the option of leaving, like we finally did.
+We spent the night in jail and were deported immediately after—but this was absolutely secondary to all that had happened over the past four days, and to the plight of the millions of Syrians who don’t have the option of leaving, like we finally did.